-The ETFs have limited operating history as exchange traded classes of shares of the Company.
-Although the ETF Shares of the ETFs are listed on the TSX, there can be no assurance that an active public market for the ETF Shares of the ETFs will develop or be sustained.
+The ETFs are newly organized alternative mutual funds with no previous operating history.
+Although the ETFs may be listed on the TSX, there is no assurance that they will do so or that an active public market for ETF Shares of the ETFs will develop or be sustained.